arishma108/persadian.hashnode.dev/README.md

 # persadian.hashnode.dev
-a back up my old and new devtools, engineering and open-source articles
+a back up of my old and new devtools, engineering and open-source articles